{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 .hero-subtitle{ width: 80%; } .hero-energy-lines { width: 70%; right: -10; bottom: -15; } @media (max-width: 575.98px) { .hero-energy-lines { background-size: 200% auto; width: 100%; } }

 Inflation can eat away at your investment returns, so it’s important for your wealth to grow at a faster rate.
 Fortunately, there are ways to mitigate the impact of inflation on your investments.
+Inflation is just one of the many economic forces that can affect your investments.
+The key is to choose investments carefully, with strategies to address inflation.

-Source: Morningstar Direct, Bank of Canada, RBC GAM.
-20-year data as of December 31, 2020.
+Source: Bloomberg, RBC GAM for 20-year Investment returns data as of May 29, 2026.
 For illustrative purposes only.
-Equity returns consist of capital gains and dividends; bond returns consist of capital gains and interest payments; T-bills are represented by FTSE Canada 91 day T-Bill Index.
-Bonds are represented by FTSE Canada Universe Bond Index.
-Equities are represented by S&P/TSX Composite TR Index.
-Capital gains are deemed to be realized on December 31, 2020.
+Equities: S&P/TSX Composite TR Index.
 The indicated rates of return are the historical annual compounded total returns for the periods indicated including changes in unit value and reinvestment of all distributions.
 Index returns do not reflect deduction of expenses associated with investments.
 If such expenses were reflected, returns would be lower.
 An investment cannot be made directly in an index.
+Source: Bank of Canada for average inflation data as of May 29, 2026.
 Inflation is approximated by the change in Consumer Price Index (CPI) each month.
+The average CPI for the last 20 years is 2.2.

 Additional resources